-Construction and staging would be planned in a way to reduce impact to businesses to the greatest extent feasible.
-Mitigation measures for air quality, recreation, noise and vibration, and transportation and circulation are applicable here. in the Section 3.18 'Socioeconomic, Population, and Environmental Justice' of the ARCF GRR EIS/EIR states that mitigation for relocation of people and their homes would be compensated under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended.
+Construction and staging would be planned in a way to reduce impact to businesses and the community to the greatest extent feasible.
+Mitigation measures for air quality, recreation, noise and vibration, and transportation and circulation are applicable here.
 This would be sufficient to ensure adverse impacts from the Proposed Action are less than significant, as stated in the ARCF GRR EIS/EIR.

-CHAPTER 4 CUMULATIVE IMPACTS
+Chapter 4 CUMULATIVE IMPACTS